-Welcome to the new Program in Women’s Studies!
+Welcome to the New Program in Women’s, Gender, and Sexuality Studies

-At this important moment in history—from #BlackLivesMatter to #MeToo and everything in between—the Program in Women’s Studies at WSU offers interdisciplinary courses in which students work together to explore the questions these movements pose and the ways that race, ethnicity, sexuality, social class, nationality, age, and ability intersect to shape understanding of gendered experience and injustice.
+At this important moment in history—from #BlackLivesMatter to #MeToo and everything in between—the Program in Women’s, Gender, and Sexuality Studies at WSU offers interdisciplinary courses in which students work together to explore the questions these movements pose and the ways that race, ethnicity, sexuality, social class, nationality, age, and ability intersect to shape understanding of gendered experience and injustice.

 Check out our degree options.